uwaiseibna2/GAP/README.md

 # Getting Started

-Running GAP scripts installation of Python3 (version > 3.9) and R (version > 4.0) is recommended into the system.
+Running GAP scripts require installation of Python3 (version > 3.9) and R (version > 4.0) is recommended into the system.
 GAP installs the required R and Python packages from within the script.
 If GAP fails to install a package itself and users encounter a package installation error, they can install that particular package manually.
 Commands to install R and Python packages from respective terminals:
 ```bash
 # R package installation command